kyungrae/study/designing-data-intensive-applications/part1.md

 ### Scalability

-As the system grows(in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with that growth.
+Scalability is the term we use to describe a system's ability to cope with increased load.
+Note that it is not a one-dimensional label that we can attach to a system.
+Discussing scalabiltiy means considering questions like "If the system grows in a particular way, what are our options for coping with the growth?" and "How can we add computing resources to handle the additional load?"

 #### Describing Load

-The best choice of parameters depends on the architecture of your system.
+The best choice of parameters depends on the architecture of your system: it may be requests per second to a web server, the ratio of reads to writes in a database, the number of simultaneously active users in chat room, the hit rate on a cache, the distribution of followers per user, or something else.

-- Requests per second
-- Ratio of reads to writes
-- The number of simultaneously active users in chat room
-- The hit rate on a cache
-- The distribution of followers per user

 #### Describing Performance